-People who suffer from addiction are often apprehensive about entering rehab or a detox facility for help.
+People who suffer from addiction are often apprehensive about entering rehab or a detox facility to begin the stages of detox for help.
 A detox facility is the best place to start your path toward long-term recovery.
-If you're considering seeking help for your substance abuse or addiction problem, here's what you can expect.
+If you’re considering seeking help for your substance abuse or addiction problem, here’s what you can expect.

 Upon entering an alcohol or drug detox center, you will be assessed for your overall health and the nature of your addiction.
 Addiction specialists need to know all about your addiction as well as any health issues you may have, including mental health issues.
 These specialists aren’t trying to be invasive; they need to evaluate each client in order to develop a customized treatment plan to help them along their recovery path.
 Each person is unique, so each treatment plan must take into consideration each client’s specific needs.

 Today’s detox facilities are the safest places to undergo the detox process.
 During medical detoxification, the body purges itself of the addictive substance, and brain chemistry begins to return to normal.
 Withdrawal symptoms are inevitable, but healthcare providers are able to treat them to dramatically reduce their severity.
 Medications may be available that actually shorten the detox period, depending on the substance of abuse and the intensity of the addiction.